VIC.GOV.AU | Policy and Advisory Library

 Exemptions to the maximum age requirements

-A student turning 19 or 20 in 2024 who does not meet one of the exceptions listed above may only enrol in or attend a government school if they are granted an exemption from the age requirements at the discretion of the Minister for Education or relevant regional director.
-Refer to ‘Exemptions from the age requirements’ in the Enrolment (school age requirements) policy for more information.
+A student turning 19 or 20 who does not meet one of the exceptions listed above may only enrol in or attend a government school if they are granted an exemption from the age requirements at the discretion of the Minister for Education or relevant regional director.
+Refer to ‘Exemptions from the age requirements’ in the Enrolment policy for more information.

-For continuation of individualised disability funding for students turning 19 or 20 in 2024, schools are required to:
+For continuation of individualised disability funding for students turning 19 or 20, schools are required to:

 Funding confirmation